Guleesh and the Princess of France

 "Forget about the lad," said another voice.
 "Let's be on our way."

 And with that, they rose up into the air and out with them the way they came.
 Guleesh stood there for awhile, thinking in his own mind on all he saw and heard, and wondering if there was really an herb at his own door that could bring back speech to the king's daughter.
-"It couldn't be," he thought, "that they would tell it to me, if there was any truth in it.
+"It couldn't be," he mused, "that they would tell it to me, if there was any truth in it.
 But maybe the fairy man wasn't watching himself when he let the word slip out of his mouth.
-I'll look as soon as the sun rises and see if there's any plant growing beside the house except the usual weeds."
+I'll look as soon as the sun rises and see if there's any plant growing beside the house other than the usual weeds."

 At daybreak, he got up.
 It was the first thing he did to go out and search well through the grass around the house, trying to find any herb he did not recognize.
 And indeed, he was not long searching till he discovered a large strange herb growing up just by the edge of the house.
 He went over to it and observed it closely.